 At the Bank, a limit restriction applies for banks and sovereigns, including reference to derivatives.
 Furthermore, a restriction applies to customer facilities based on certain parameters.
-The Risks Control Division includes a dedicated department, specialized in control of exposure arising from capital market operations, which daily reviews clients active in this field.
-Furthermore, as part of Risks Control Division operations, the trading room operations are controlled, including testing of compliance with various restrictions prescribed by the Board of Directors and Executive Management.
+The Business Division includes a dedicated department, specialized in control of exposure arising from capital market operations, which daily reviews clients active in this field.
+Furthermore, as part of Risks Control Division operations, trading room operations are controlled, including testing of compliance with various restrictions prescribed by the Board of Directors and Executive Management.

 Risk mitigation - in order to participate in capital market activity, clients are required to provide collateral in accordance with Bank procedures.
 In its activities vis-à-vis banks and sovereigns, the Bank signs ISDA agreements and CSA annexes.
 This allows for setting off transactions, so that the amount exchanged between parties to the transaction is limited to the net exposure amount, thereby reducing exposure of either party.
-CSA addendums regulate funds transfer between parties to a transaction whenever exposure reaches a certain pre-defined level, thereby reducing counter-party exposure.
+CSA addendums regulate funds transfer between parties to a transaction whenever exposure reaches a certain predefined level, thereby reducing counter-party exposure.

 In conformity with directives of the Supervisor of Banks (Appendix C to Directive 203), the Stock Exchange clearinghouse and of the MAOF clearinghouse are classified as qualified central counter-parties for calculation of capital requirements with respect to exposure to central counter-parties.
+With regard to transactions subject to the Europe Market Infrastructure Regulation (EMIR) legislation, the Bank operates through a central clearinghouse, LCH Ltd. Thus, Bank exposure is to LCH rather than to the original counter-party.
+Moreover, LCH delivers all payments and margin funds between counter parties to the transaction through leading financial institutions, authorized to conduct clearing transactions with LCH ("Clearing Members").
+The Bank uses two Clearing Members for these operations.

-Analysis of exposure to counter-party credit risk (CCR) based on the supervisory approach (CCR1)
+Analysis of exposure to counter-party credit risk (CCR) based on the supervisory approach (CCR1) (NIS in millions)

+As As of December

-As of Decer ember 31, 2018 Subrogation cost Future potential exposure Exposure after deduction of collateral Risk assets Current exposure method Comprehensive approach to credit risk 2,465 2,042 3,242 2,053 mitigation (for securities financing transactions) 535 136 136 Total 3,000 2,042 3,378 2,189
+Subrogation cost • Exposure after deduction of collateral Risk assets

-As of Dece ember 31, 2017 Subrogation cost Future potential exposure Exposure after deduction of collateral Risk assets Current exposure method 1,506 2,307 2,821 1,621 Comprehensive approach to credit risk mitigation (for securities financing transactions) 423 - 64 64 Total 1,929 2,307 2,885 1,685
+Current exposure method Comprehensive approach to credit risk mitigation (for securities 1,261 1,967 2,231 1,094

+financing transactions) 817 63 63

+Total 2,078 1,967 2,294 1,157

+As As of December 31, 20

+Exposure

+Future after

+Subrogation potential deduction

+cost exposure isk assets

+Current exposure method 2,165 2,342 3,242 2,053

+Comprehensive approach to credit risk mitigation (for securities

+financing transactions) 535 136 136

+Total 2,700 2,342 3,378 2,189

-Capital allocation with respect to credit risk valuation adjustment (CVA) (CCR2)
+Capital allocation with respect to credit risk valuation adjustment (CVA) (CCR2) (NIS in millions)

+As of D ecember 31, 2019

+Exposure after deduction

+of collateral Risk assets

+Total - portfolios for which CVA is calculated using the standard

+approach 1,755 384

-As of December 31, 2018 Exposure after deduction of collateral Risk assets Total - portfolios for which CVA is calculated 1138 035013 using the standard approach 2,626 576 As of December 31, 2017 As of December 31, 2017 Exposure after deduction of collateral Risk assets Total - portfolios for which CVA is calculated , Risk assets
+- As of D ecember 31, 2018

+Exposure after deduction

+of collateral Risk assets

+Total - portfolios for which CVA is calculated using the standard

+approach 2,626 576

-Standard approach - exposures to counter-party credit risk (CCR) by supervisory portfolio and risk weightings (CCR3)
+Standard approach - exposures to counter-party credit risk (CCR) by supervisory portfolio and risk weightings (CCR3) (NIS in millions)

-As of Deceml ber 31, 2 2018
+As of Decemb er 31, 2019

+Total credit

-- 0% 10% 20% 50% 75% 100% 150% Other
+Supervisory portfolio / risk weighting 0% 10% 20% 50% 75% 100% 150% Other exposure

-Supervisory portfolio / risk weighting Total credit exposure

-Sovereigns 14 302 - - 316
+Sovereigns 284 4 288

 Public sector entities (PSE) other than

-central Government - - 175 - · - - - 175
+central Government 135 135

 Banks (including Multi-party Development

-Banks) - - 669 - 37 - - 706
+Banks) 626 626

-Securities companies - - - -
+Securities companies

-Corporations - 322 3 - 1,714 - - 2,039
+Corporations 300 878 1,178

-Supervisory retail portfolios - - 6 - - 6
+Supervisory retail portfolios 4 4

-Other assets - - - · - -
+Other assets

-Total 14 - 1,468 3 1,757 - - 3,242
+Total 284 - 1,065 - - 882 - 2,231